hpe-dev-incubator/hpe-dev-portal/content/blog/mapr-for-predictive-maintenance.md

 ## Machine Learning on Factory IoT Data

 The "predictive" aspects of Predictive Maintenance applications are usually realized through machine learning.
 Feature engineering is often considered the most important aspect of machine learning (as opposed to neural network design, for example).
 Feature engineering places high demands on the data layer because of the amount of data that IoT data streams generate.
 The tendency for failures to occur infrequently and without warning means vast amounts of raw time-series data must be stored.
 Not only must it be stored, but it must also be possible to retroactively update the lagging features necessary in order to label failures for the purposes of supervised machine learning.
-MapR-DB and Spark can work together to provide the capabiltieis required to put machine learning into practice for predictive maintanence.
+MapR-DB and Spark can work together to provide the capabilities required to put machine learning into practice for predictive maintenance.

 In summary: